PowerOfM/cap-test-workspace/readme.md

 3. Build app: `cd ../app && yarn build`
 4. Sync andriod or ios app: `yarn sync-android` or `yarn sync-ios`

 `sync-android` is expected to run without errors.
-To see the error, open Android Studio (`yarn cap open android`) and attemp to run the project.
+To see the error, open Android Studio 4.2.1 (`yarn cap open android`) and attempt to run the project.
 In the Build Output tab, you'll be met with the following:
 ```
 Could not determine the dependencies of task ':app:compileDebugJavaWithJavac'.
 > Could not resolve all task dependencies for configuration ':app:debugCompileClasspath'.